crossplane/oam-kubernetes-runtime/design/one-pager-component-mutable-and-versioning.md

 Then `ControllerRevision` will have three parts of information that could be used:

-1. labels: a label `controller.oam.dev/component` with value of componentName will be automatically added.
+1. labels: a label `controller.oam.dev/component` with the `componentName` as its value is added automatically.
-2. revision number: the revision number will increase progressively with new revision created.
+2. revision number: the revision number increases monotonically with each new revision created.
-3. data: the data field will contain the snapshot information of component.
+3. data: the data field contains the snapshot information of the component.

 And it will be recorded in the status of `component.yaml`.